Chunt0/ImageLabeling/README.md

    - Continue labeling images until you reach the designated "monkey" marker.
    - Upon completion, all renamed files will be moved to the `completed` folder.
    - Any notes taken during the process should be saved in `notes.txt` in the project root folder.

-Thank you for contributing to the ImageLabeling project.
-Happy labeling!